WhyNotNatural

 Excessive Alcohol and Caffeine Intake

-Too much alcohol or caffeine may interfere with healthy sleep patterns, which can contribute to daytime fatigue.
+Too much alcohol or caffeine may interfere with healthy sleep patterns, which can contribute to daytime tiredness.

 Psychological Factors That May Affect Energy